Occupy London Tours is a free tour company, run by volunteers, who want to throw open the secretive world of finance and politics for all to see.

 Approx. 2 hours.
 Meet at St Paul’s Cathedral steps (MAP).
 Look for the tour guides in top hats with umbrellas!

-We tell the story of the UK’s smallest city (really!), the history of money in the heart of London and the Square Mile’s role in the financial crisis of 2007/8.
-Find out just what the Corporation of London actually is, why the Queen has to ask permission to enter the City and why the ‘Black-Scholes equation’ matters to you!
+The City of London tour tells the story of England’s smallest city (really!), the history of money in the heart of London and the City’s role in the financial crisis of 2007/8 and thereafter.
+You’ll hear about the hidden powers of the City of London Corporation, tales of rebels who have challenged it, and why the Queen has to ask permission to enter the Square Mile.

 Approx. 2 hours.
 Meet Green Park (MAP).
 Look for the tour guides in top hats with umbrellas!